-- 4.1 Everyone has a responsibility to ensure: - The Policy is understood and implemented. - Their behaviour at all times takes account of the sensibilities and legal entitlement of others. - They treat everyone with respect and dignity.
+- 4.1 Everyone has a responsibility to ensure: - The Policy is understood and implemented. - Their behaviour at all times takes account of the sensibilities and legal entitlement of others.

-- They challenge any behaviour in breach of the EDI Policy.

-- They comply with any agreed EDI Actions.
+- They treat everyone with respect and dignity. - They actively challenge any behaviour that breaches the EDI Policy or report it to the appropriate managers. - They comply with any agreed EDI Actions.

-- 4.2 Specific responsibilities:
+4.2 Specific responsibilities: